 Activities:

 Dengue is an annual epidemic in India.
-In 2019, the dengue burden in India peaked at about 1,57,315 cases and Karnataka recorded 16,986 cases.
-Of these, Bengaluru contributed ~50% (9,029) of dengue cases (National Centre for Vector Borne Diseases Control; NCVBDC).
+Bengaluru is known as the dengue capital with record number of reported infections.
 Like many cities, in Bengaluru, Aedes population surveillance primarily involves indoor larval surveillance as per WHO protocols to measure house index, container index and Breteau index to quantify the disease risk in a specific residential area.
 Source reduction (emptying water holding containers), anti-larval spraying, and providing health education/awareness are the main intervention strategies for Aedes control.
 The areas with highest house indices and larval counts are considered as productive.
 These indices record relative larval abundance in a locality for a specific period with no correlation with adult abundance and without regard for seasonal fluctuation in larval abundance.
 Furthermore, entomological surveys are often biased towards locations or houses with high mosquito densities or disease outbreaks.

 Aedes-borne disease risk is associated with contemporary urbanization practices where city developing structures function as a catalyst for creating mosquito breeding habitats.
 We lack better understanding on how the links between landscape ecology and urban geography contribute to the prevalence and abundance of mosquito and pathogen spread.
-In this longitudinal study conducted during the COVID-19 pandemic period, we quantify the mosquito larval habitat across a gradient of urban landscape.
+In this longitudinal study we quantify the mosquito larval habitat across a gradient of urban landscape.

 Investigator: Farah Ishtiaq